ehabkost/habkost.net/habkost-net/_posts/2016-11-28-introduction-qemu-apis.markdown

 VMState was [introduced in 2009](https://github.com/qemu/qemu/commit/9ed7d6ae0fe7abb444c65caaadb5ef307df82c60).
-It was added to change the device state saving/loading (for savevm and migration) from ad-hoc coding to a table-based approach.
+It was added to change the device state saving/loading (for savevm and migration) from error-prone ad-hoc coding to a table- based approach.

 From the original commit:

-> New VMstate save/load infrastructure
->
 > This patch introduces VMState infrastructure, to convert the save/load
 > functions of devices to a table approach.
 This new approach has the
 > following advantages: